 At United Way’s Spirit of Snohomish County Breakfast each year, we continue our tradition of recognizing individuals and organizations who are truly helping to improve people’s lives in Snohomish County.
-Spirit of Snohomish County Awards will be presented to those who actively work for the betterment of our community and inspire others to serve.
+Spirit of Snohomish County Awards are presented to those who actively work for the betterment of our community and inspire others to serve.
 Nominations are submitted in June and reviewed by teams of volunteers.

-2013 Spirit of Snohomish County Award Winners
+2014 Spirit of Snohomish County Award Winners

 The Community Partner Award recognizes an organization or corporation that exemplifies the most comprehensive, measurable commitment to building strong and caring communities.

 For years, Coastal Community Bank’s slogan was “community is our middle name!”
 This sentiment is still true, with Coastal’s staff showing their deep commitment to Snohomish County every day.
 Coastal employees are known for their community involvement, with many volunteering on United Way’s board of directors and committees year-round.

 Being the only bank in Darrington, Coastal had personal relationships with many of the families that lost loved ones and homes during the SR 530 landslide and they were there to help the community rebuild.
 Amazingly, Coastal forgave the debts of families who lost property during the slide.
 This was an unparalleled decision for a financial institution, and one that made an enormous impact on the Arlington, Darrington and Oso communities.

 Spirit of Snohomish County Labor Award – Paul Schubert